rtic-rs/rtic/README.md

 [matrix-room]: https://matrix.to/#/!yafYEipFNsXDdwiHMT:matrix.org

 ## Contributing
 New features and big changes should go through the RFC process in the [dedicated RFC repository][rfcs].
-See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 [rfcs]: https://github.com/rtfm-rs/rfcs